It’s about Time

 Old Cornish Sundial

 The established church in Bede’s days was what we might call ‘Roman’ Catholic, as Christianity had been accepted and promoted by the Roman Emperors after the time of the Emperor Constantine (roughly 325AD) and the Church was closely associated with their political system.
 Roman time calculations that Bede uses were based on beginning with the reign of the Emperor Augustus.
 This means that in Chapter 5 of Bede, to specify a date he says: Severus, an African born at Leptis in the province of Tripolitania, became seventeenth Emperor from Augustus and ruled seventeen years.
 Bede also says this was AD 189.
-In another place Bede says: ‘In the year of our Lord’s incarnation 286, Diocletian, the thirty-third from Augustus …’ This is a way of recording years, but Bede’s calculation for the birth year of Christ doesn’t exactly coincide with what we understand and use today.
+In another place Bede says: ‘In the year of our Lord’s incarnation 286, Diocletian, the thirty-third from Augustus …’ This is a way of recording years, but Bede’s calculation for the birth year of Christ doesn’t exactly coincide with what we understand and use today, as is explained above.